vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 The above stanzas 17 and 18 describe the whole *śrīvidyā* \(considered the highest and best mantra and thus called the king of mantras, *mantrarāja* \) as resulting from the conjunction \( *samāyoga* \) of Śiva and Śakti and also from that of the pairs of male and female deities surrounding them.
 In this respect, too, the *śrīvidyā * is, like the *śrīcakra* , the place and the embodiment, and the result, of the “meeting” \( *saṁketa* \) of Śiva and Śakti.

 Amṛtānanda interprets the term *Yoginī* as referring to the three goddesses Bhāratī, Pṛthivī, and Rudraṇī and to the three basic powers of Śiva, namely will, cognition, and activity \( *icchā* , *jñāna* , *kriyā* \); these entities, being feminine, correspond to the aspect of consciousness \( *vimarśāṁśa* \) of the Goddess.
 The Vīras, associated with the Yoginīs, are Brahmā, Viṣṇu, and Rudra, who, being male, are aspects of the light of consciousness \( *prakāśāṁśa* \) aspect of the supreme godhead, who is considered to be in its fullness *prakāśāvimarśamaya* , both pure conscious light and supreme active consciousness.
-The Vīrendras, we are told by Amṛtānanda, transcend the cosmos, their nature being pure energy, and whereas the Yoginīs and the Vīras are considered to be present in the three *kū ṭ as* , the three groups of syllables of the *śrīvidyā* , the Vīrendras are associated with the three *HRīṂ * \(here called *kāmakalā* \) which end the three *kū ṭ as. *
+The Vīrendras, we are told by Amṛtānanda, transcend the cosmos, their nature being pure energy, and whereas the Yoginīs and the Vīras are considered to be present in the three *kūṭas* , the three groups of syllables of the *śrīvidyā* , the Vīrendras are associated with the three *HRīṂ * \(here called *kāmakalā* \) which end the three *kūṭas. *

 We thus have to understand the *śrīvidyā* as pervaded by Śiva and Śakti together with their retinue of male and female ancillary deities.
 Being thus engendered and permeated by the united Śiva and Śakti and by their threefold